julietteorpen/CarouselApp/README.md

 - A simple React Native project to display a carousel of recipes

+- To run project: Clone project, `yarn` install, run `yarn start` and select which simulator environment you would like to run the project on.

 Aims of project:

 - [ ] Fetch recipes from the SimplyCook api